gazebosim/docs/docs/edifice/_sources/migrating_gazebo_classic_ros2_packages.md.txt

 Similar to the IMU, we will use a generic plugin loaded into the world for handling all rendering sensors, which includes Lidar sensors.
-Currently the `ray` sensor type, which meant to use the physics engine for generator the sensor data, is not supported in the new Gazebo, we will need to update it to `gpu_lidar`.
+Currently the `ray` sensor type, which meant to use the physics engine for generating the sensor data, is not supported in the new Gazebo, we will need to update it to `gpu_lidar`.
 We'll also need to change the `<ray>` tag inside `<sensor>` to `<lidar>`.
 The `frame_name` parameter of the plugin will be handled by setting